-The Complete Guide to the Hugh S. Branyon Backcountry Trail
+Hugh S. Branyon Backcountry Trail

 Experiencing the Backcountry Trail

-One of the trail's highlights can be found at the hub of the trail system where four trails meet.
-Here you'll find the Butterfly Garden, where butterfly-attracting plants shower the trail with color from spring to fall.
-The trail's nature pavilion is located here, and it is where you can watch those butterflies and birds from a porch swing, catch an informative show about local nature and environment, or bring along a picnic lunch to laze around on the thick, green lawn.
+One of the trail's highlights can be found at the hub of the trail system, where four paths meet.
+Here you'll find the Butterfly Garden and Nature Pavilion, where butterfly-attracting plants shower the trail with color from spring to fall.
+You can watch those butterflies and birds from a porch swing, catch an informative show about local nature and the environment, or bring a picnic lunch to laze around on the thick, green lawn.

-Originally written by RootsRated for Gulf Shores AL.
+Originally written by RootsRated for Gulf Shores, AL.

 Experience the wonder of the Hugh S. Branyon Backcountry Trail and plan a trip to Gulf State Park today!